Equifax announces major data breach, it’s estimated to impact 145.5 million consumers.

 - There has been information circling online about the Terms & Conditions of using the TrustedID service.
 YOU ARE NOT WAIVING YOUR RIGHT TO SUE EQUIFAX FOR THE CYBER HACK BY USING THIS PRODUCT.
 (But let’s be honest, the plaintiff’s in a class action suit often make penny’s on the dollar, if-that.)

-Some important actions consumers should take going forward:
+Important actions consumers should take moving forward

-- Review your credit: Many fraud warning signs can be seen through your credit reports and scores before anywhere else.
+Many fraud warning signs can be seen through your credit reports and scores before anywhere else.

 - Has your score dropped significantly?